carmine560/trading-assistant/README.md

 The following `watch_tick_count` action replaces the stocks in the Watchlists window with new ones recognized in the Rankings window.

-> **Note**: Hyper SBI updates the Rankings window in real-time, but
+> **Note** Hyper SBI updates the Rankings window in real-time, but the
-> the text recognition by Tesseract is not as accurate as the scraped
+> text recognition by Tesseract is not as accurate as the scraped
 > market data above.

 ``` python